varna-vincent/bart/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Ans 5
+  Ans Part 5: This website as a client is able to access the BART API without encountering a CORS issue because the BART server allows simple GET requests (like we are making from this website) to access the BART server resource in a cross-site manner.
+When we make a BART api call, in response, the server sends back an Access-Control-Allow-Origin header.
+The use of the Origin header and of Access-Control-Allow-Origin show the access control protocol in its simplest use.
+In this case, the server responds with a Access-Control-Allow-Origin: * which means that the resource can be accessed by any domain in a cross-site manner.